 If you are caught with any kind of illegal drugs on this tour, regardless of the amount, you will be asked to leave the tour immediately and no refund will be given.
 Any inconsideration can lead to the tour being cancelled and innocent people arrested.
 We will not hesitate to remove someone if we have to so please respect your fellow tour members and remember, Saudi Arabia enforces the death penalty if you are caught in possessin of hard drugs!

-Please also note that alcohol is banned in Saudi Arabia so there is never to be any alcohol on the truck while we are in Saudi.
-If you are caught carrying alcohol on the truck in Saudi you will be asked to leave the tour and no refund will be given.
+Please also note that alcohol is banned in Saudi Arabia so there is never to be any alcohol on the vehicle while we are in Saudi.
+If you are caught carrying alcohol on the vehicle in Saudi you will be asked to leave the tour and no refund will be given.

 Dress: Arabia was once a conservative Islamic area but over the last few decades change has swept through the region and people are now much more free to wear western style clothing.